orangejuice/blog/data/activity/book-the-great-divergence-2001/record.en.md

   subtitle: Kenneth Pomeranz / 2001 / Princeton University Press
 ---

-Recommended by doctor, also relevant to the discussion on Needham's Puzzle
+via doctor recommendation, also from remarks on Needham's puzzle